Myth: Type 2 diabetes is a mild form of diabetes

 Managing your diabetes can at times seem incredibly demanding and some people find that support and encouragement can be really beneficial in helping them cope.
 Support should ideally come from someone you have regular contact with, maybe your partner, a friend, or someone from your healthcare team.

 Ask your healthcare team about any support groups in your area.
-Diabetes UK Careline and Diabetes UK Voluntary groups can also provide support and information.
+Diabetes UK Careline and local Diabetes UK groups can also provide support and information.

 What education is available?

-NHS guidelines now recommend that people with diabetes be offered patient education programmes, known as structured education.
+NHS guidelines recommend that people with diabetes be offered patient education programmes, known as structured education.
 All people with diabetes should receive the education and support they need to equip them with the necessary information and skills to manage their diabetes.
 Discuss with your healthcare team about suitable courses available in your area.
-Diabetes UK also run education events, which can be useful when learning how to manage yuor diabetes.